fknfairyfloss/secrettrees/docs/markdown/n8n-Progress-Report.md

 - ✅ All necessary workflows are active and functional

 #### Workflows Created
-- ✅ **My workflow 3** → To be renamed "Secret Trees Echo Assistant"
+- ✅ **Secret Trees Echo Assistant** (renamed from "My workflow 3")
-- ✅ **My workflow 2** → To be renamed "Carbon Data Tracker"
+- ✅ **Carbon Data Tracker** (renamed from "My workflow 2")
-- ✅ **Demo: My first AI Agent in n8n** → To be renamed "AI Knowledge Base Assistant"
+- ✅ **AI Knowledge Base Assistant** (renamed from "Demo: My first AI Agent in n8n")
-- ✅ **My workflow** → To be renamed "Obsidian Integration"
+- ✅ **Obsidian Integration** (renamed from "My workflow")
+- ✅ All workflows successfully renamed as of April 26, 2025

+#### Telegram Bot Integration
+- ✅ Fixed Telegram bot token issue - bot is now running successfully
+- ✅ Bot responds to all commands (/start, /help, /about, /carbon, /eco, /contact)
+- ✅ Bot available at @treekeeper_bot on Telegram

 #### Documentation & Integration
 - ✅ Created comprehensive workflow map in Obsidian